SiaoChi/SiaoChi/README.md

 # Hi there! 👋  This is Kelly's repo!

-I'm a former marketing professional who made a career transition to become a backend engineer.
 Passionate about coding, I believe in creating tools that empower people to reuse and benefit from them significantly.

 ## Goals 🎯